akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 You found what you were looking for?
 Great!
 You can now install your connector and go directly to the [third step of this tutorial](/getting-started/connect-the-pim-4x/step-3.html).

 Couldn't find any connector that suits you?
 It is the case in our example in this tutorial.
-We want to connect the PIM to our ERP but the Akeneo App store doesn't provide any connector that covers this use case.
+We want to connect the PIM to our ERP but the Akeneo App Store doesn't provide any connector that covers this use case.
 Alright!
 So let's build it ourselves!

 ## Build your very own connector

-In the event you can't find an existing connector on Akeneo App store, you will have to develop it.
+In the event you can't find an existing connector on Akeneo App Store, you will have to develop it.

 Below are the macro steps to successfully go through this development.
 1. Have your connection use case in mind